vmware-tanzu/tanzu-dev-portal/content/getting-started-guides/gs-with-kpack.md

 #### Watching the Build

-If you run a `kubectl get pods` you'll see a pod created (with a series of init containers) to build the image.
-Since it includes 6 different containers, it's hard to use `kubectl logs` because you have to know what container to specify at what stage.
-What's way easier is to use the `stern` tool we mentioned at the begining.
+If you run a `kubectl get pods`, you'll see a pod created (with a series of init containers) to build the image.
+Since it includes six different containers, it's hard to use `kubectl logs` because you have to know what container to specify at what stage.
+What's way easier is to use the `stern` tool mentioned at the begining.

-The pod thats created has a name that starts with `image-name-build-` so in our case `petclinic-image-build`.
-The command to run to see the logs is `stern petclinic-image-build` and you'll see all the logs go buy during the build and upload.
+The pod that is created has a name that starts with `image-name-build-` so in our case, `petclinic-image-build.` The command to run to see the logs is `stern petclinic-image-build,` and you'll see all the logs pass by during the build and upload.

-Once it's complete we can check the image again with `kubectl get iamges`:
+Once it's complete you can recheck the image with `kubectl get images`:

 ```
 NAME LATESTIMAGE                                                                                                        READY